 Prizes/awards and other things I am proud of:

-‘A Stitch In Time,’ Top 3/Highly Commended, Serenity Press Open Award, to be published in City of Rockingham Short Fiction Anthology, December 2020
+‘A Stitch In Time,’ Top 3/Highly Commended, Serenity Press Open Award, published in Connection City of Rockingham Short Fiction Anthology, December 2020

 ‘Charlie Cake‘, Highly Commended, Stringybark Publishing Times Past Award, Published in Golah Sing, ed David Vernon, Stringybark Publishing, November 2020